 Cosmology and Gravitation

-A number of members of staff carrying out research in cosmology and gravitation also contribute to the Applied Physics degree.
+A number of members of staff carrying out research in cosmology and gravitation also contribute to the Physics degree.

 Dr Hooshyar Assadullahi